Gender Violence Defence: Strategies Against False Accusations

 Organic Act 1/2004 on comprehensive protection against gender violence requires, according to the Supreme Court, three cumulative requirements: a male aggressor and a female victim, a current or former partner relationship, and a context of domination or inequality; where these are missing, it is domestic violence, with lower penalties.
 After a complaint, the VioGén protocol usually triggers the immediate arrest of the man, and the following day the judge decides at the Art.
 544 ter LECrim hearing whether to issue a protection order with criminal measures (a restraining order) and civil measures (home, custody, maintenance).
-The defence focuses on not giving a statement at the police station, detecting instrumental complaints and weighing the Art.
+The defence focuses on not giving a statement at the police station, on requiring the prosecution to prove the facts, and on weighing the Art.
 416 LECrim exemption.
+The official figures are the starting point: according to the annual reports of the Spanish Prosecution Service, proceedings for false accusation in this area are a tiny fraction of all gender-violence complaints, so an instrumental complaint is an exceptional hypothesis that has to be evidenced, never an initial assumption.

 Need help with your case?
 Talk to a criminal defense lawyer at Alonso Sala.